IAIK/CrySIL/modules/others/windows-cp/README.md

 The code for the [Credential Provider](./CredentialProvider/) is based on [sample code from Microsoft](https://github.com/Microsoft/Windows-classic-samples/tree/master/Samples/CredentialProvider/).

-The credential provider can be selected on log in by selecting the appropriate tile under "Sign-in options".
+The credential provider can be selected on login by selecting the appropriate tile under “Sign-in options”.
 It performs a U2F authentication if the user selected has a key handle stored in the registry.
-It may prompt for a secret value authentication by showing a dialog, if requested by CrySIL.
-A log file printing error messages is written to `C:\logfile.txt`.
+It may prompt for a secret value authentication by showing a dialog, if requested by the CrySIL instance.
+The credential provider logs error messages to the file `C:\logfile.txt`.

 ![Credential Provider Screenshot](./CredentialProvider/screenshot.png)

 ## Test Console

 This program reads the values saved in the registry and uses the code of the credential provider to perform a U2F authentication.
-It may prompt for a secret value authentication if requested by CrySIL.
+It may prompt for a secret value authentication on the console if requested by CrySIL.

 ![Test Console Screenshot](./Test-Console/screenshot.png)